Campus Improvement Plan

 Strategy's Expected Result/Impact: Collaboration will lead to specific instruction aligned to intervention supports for students.

-Staff Responsible for Monitoring: Classroom teachers, Admin team
+Staff Responsible for Monitoring: Classroom teachers, Interventionists, CAIS, Admin team

 Performance Objective 3 - STUDENT ATTENDANCE